silviafesta2/silviafesta2.github.io/content/posts/pweb.md

 ## Dynamically Generated Puzzles
 Dynamic puzzle generation is achieved through iterative application of Sudoku-solving rules:
 - Initially, an incomplete Sudoku board is generated.
-- The solver applies classical Sudoku logic iteratively, including simple rules (single possibilities, row/column/box constraints) and advanced techniques (hidden pairs/triples, intersection removals).
+- The solver applies classical Sudoku logic iteratively, including simple rules (single possibilities, row/column/box constraints, hidden pairs/triplets) and advanced techniques.
 - If the solver cannot resolve the puzzle uniquely using rule-based approaches, an additional number is placed strategically, and the solving process is repeated.
-- Should the puzzle generation fail (no solutions or multiple solutions), the puzzle generation restarts completely with a new initial board.

 Auxiliary data structures comprehend arrays 9x9x9 for every cell and arrays for every row, column and block in order to store are the possiblities for each specific cell.